Kritoxx1/Turish/README.md

 # Turish
- Remember this Project is still in development
+ Remember this Project is still in development.
+ Some comments are in german and some are in english, but I will change everything in english soon.

 # Source code
 You can find the source code in the "src" folder.